CPRE: History

 In 1990 the Government's first ever Environment White Paper accepted the case for hedgerow protection, 20 years after CPRE's campaign was first launched, and in 1997 laws to protect hedgerows finally came into force.

 In 1995 CPRE published “tranquillity” maps which show the diminishing areas of the countryside not disturbed by man-made noise, visual intrusion or light pollution.
 These were updated using a pioneering new methodology in 2006.
 CPRE also published similar maps focusing solely on light pollution in 2003.

 In 1996, English composer John Rutter wrote the words and music for an anthem entitled "Look at the World" in celebration of the 70th anniversary of the CPRE.

 In April 2006 CPRE Peak District & South Yorkshire sought to clarify its identity across its vast territory by operating under two distinct identities.
 Due to its long association with Peak District National Park, the organisation operates as the Friends of the Peak District in the Peak District National Park, High Peak Borough and six parishes of North East Derbyshire (Eckington, Unstone, Holmesfield, Killamarsh, Dronfield, Barlow).

 In 2007 CPRE published a series of intrusion maps which are in development which highlighted areas disturbed by the presence of noise and visual intrusion from major infrastructure.
 The resulting maps show the extent of intrusion in the early 1960s, early 1990s and 2007.
 They cannot be reproduced.

+In July 2024, Mary-Ann Ochota was elected President of the CPRE.
+She was previously interviewed by CPRE and described time spent in green space as "a wonder drug".